The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Introduction

-We show a similar result in the $\ell_{\infty}$ norm if there exists a consistent non-trivial (which is obviously not-all-zero) super-assignment.
-If a consistent super-assignment is not-all-zero but not non-trivial, i.e. some tests have all assignments with zero weight, then also such a labeling exists if some conditions hold.
-Note if the norm of a not-all-zero consistent super-assignment is somewhere between $1$ and $g$ then any answer is acceptable.
+We show a similar result in the $\ell_{\infty}$ norm (Lemma \ref{lem:soundi2}) if there exists a consistent non-trivial (which is obviously not-all-zero) super-assignment.
+If a consistent super-assignment of norm at most $g$ is not-all-zero but not non-trivial i.e. some tests have all assignments with zero weight, then also such a labeling exists if some conditions hold.
+Here we must observe that if the norm of a not-all-zero consistent super-assignment is somewhere between $1$ and $g$ then any answer is acceptable.
 By this contrapositive argument we show that in some cases we get a YES reply from the oracle.
 So this is sufficient to prove the soundness in the $\ell_{\infty}$ norm.